iwf-web/docker-nginx/README.md

 ## Links

-The image is built weekly based on the official image `nginx:1.24-alpine`.
+The image is built weekly based on the official image `nginx:1.24-alpine` and `nginxinc/nginx-unprivileged:1.24-alpine` for the unprivileged build.

 It's available here: https://hub.docker.com/repository/docker/iwfwebsolutions/nginx